LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

 The list of verification conditions for `trs.params` is as follows:

 * The `trs.params.name` property has to contain only characters from the set `[a-z0-9!@$&_.]`, must not be empty and has to be at most `MAX_LENGTH_NAME` characters long.
-* Let `address` be the 20-byte address derived from `trs.senderPublicKey`.
-Then `address` must not already be registered as a validator.
-This is, the validator substore has no entry with store key `address`.
-* The value of `trs.params.name` must not already be registered as a validator name.
-This is, the name substore has no entry with store key `trs.params.name`.
-* `isKeyRegistered(trs.params.blsKey)` must return `false`, where the function is defined in the [Validators module][validatorsModule].
-* `PopVerify(trs.params.blsKey, trs.params.proofOfPossession)` must return `VALID`, where [`PopVerify`][bls-specs-v4-popverify] is part of the [BLS signature scheme][lip-bls-public-key-registration].
 * `tx.params.generatorKey` must have length 32.
+* `tx.params.blsKey` must have length 48.
+* `tx.params.proofOfPossession` must have length 192.
+* The function `registerValidatorKeys(address, trs.params.proofOfPossession, trs.params.generatorKey, trs.params.blsKey)` does not return `false`, where `address` is the 20-byte address derived from `trs.senderPublicKey`.
+The function `registerValidatorKeys` is defined in the [Validators module][lip-validators-module-register-validator-keys].

 ##### Execution